dseyler/simvascular.github.io/documentation/svfsiplus/user-guide/hemodynamics/non_newtonian/readme.md

 <h4> Input file </h4>
-The input file mostly follows the master input file [`svFSI_master.inp`](./svFSI_master.inp).
 Some specific input options are discussed below:

 For Newtonian fluid: